vielhuber/stringhelper/README.md

 if( 0 == '' ) // true
 if( 0 == ' ' ) // true

-the loose equality is symmetric, but not transitive:
+// this non-strict equality is symmetric, but not transitive:
 $a = ''; $b = 0; $c = 'oh';
 $a == $b; // true
 $b == $c; // true
 $c == $a; // false

-to overcome this issue, use...
+// to overcome this issue, use...

-...strict comparison when possible: if( @$val1 === 'foobar' )
+// ...strict comparison when possible: if( @$val1 === 'foobar' )
 {

 }

-...check for truthness / falsiness with these helper methods: if( __true(@$val1) )
+// ...check for truthness / falsiness with these helper methods: if( __true(@$val1) )
 {

 }

 if( __false(@$val1) )
 {

 }

-// loose comparison in all other cases: if( $_GET['digit'] == 1337 )
+// ...use the loose comparison in all other cases: if( $_GET['digit'] == 1337 )
 {

 }
 ```

 ### value